plone/volto/docs/source/configuration/slots.md

 The `ContentTypeCondition` helper predicate allows you to render a slot when the given content type matches the current content type.
 It accepts a list of possible content types.

 ### Custom predicates

 You can create your own predicate helpers to determine whether your slot component should render.
 The `SlotRenderer` will pass down the current `content` and the `pathname` into your custom predicate helper.
-If that is not enough you could tailor your own `SlotRenderer`s or shadow the original to match your requirements.
+You can also tailor your own `SlotRenderer`s, or shadow the original `SlotRenderer`, to satisfy your requirements.